The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID ed2021)

 Who owns and can access the collected data?

 Each site investigator is responsible for their own data and may request an export of their locally collected data after the UNITE-COVID-19 database is locked.
 The request should be addressed to the Principal Investigator.
+After the primary UNITE-COVID-19 manuscript is published, investigators may publish their local data.

-Authorship and publication rules: Steering Committee members will be part of the writing committee and listed as authors of the final manuscript.
+Steering Committee members will be part of the writing committee and listed as authors of the final manuscript.
 The Unite Covid Steering Committee decided to revise how best to acknowledge the collaborators in order to appropriately thank you and your team for your efforts.
 Any centre that has obtained ethics committee approval (if necessary according to local regulations) and that included at least 2 patients can have 1 collaborator mentioned in the list of collaborators attached to the publication of the primary paper.
-In case more cases are included the following applies: 20 or more patients: 2 collaborators; 50 or more patients: 3 collaborators; 100 or more patients: 4 collaborators

 Is there any financial compensation?